travel-in-books-en/travel-in-books-en.github.io/_posts/2023-09-20-The-shadow-of-the-wind-by-Carlos-Ruiz-Zafon.md

 ---
 title: The shadow of the wind by Carlos Ruiz Zafon
-categories: [Novel,Fiction Literature]
+categories: [Fiction Literature,Novel]
-tags: [Barcelona,book club,⭐⭐⭐⭐⭐⭐⭐⭐☆☆ 8/10,Spain]
+tags: [⭐⭐⭐⭐⭐⭐⭐⭐☆☆ 8/10,Spain,Barcelona,Book Club]
 ---

 | Title | The shadow of the wind  |